 He was very happy to pass along the knowledge he had acquired from people like Sonny Myers, Tom Renesto, Mike DiBiase, Nick Roberts, and his brother Larry.
 He felt that because of this, he could close out his career, knowing he positively impacted the sport’s future.

 "Pro wrestling is a hard, double-tough business, full of danger and riddled with career-ending injuries.
 The modern-day wrestler’s athletic ability is unsurpassed by athletes from any other professional sport.
 In almost every match, moves are made that could seriously injure or kill the participants.
 To me, that’s not bullshit.
 That’s not fake.
 That’s not phony.
 That’s reality."

 Sadly, Jody Hamilton passed away on August 3rd, 2021.
 He was 82.

-Not long before his passing, it was revealed that Hamilton had entered into hospice care.
-His son, former WCW/WWE referee Nick Patrick (Joe Hamilton Jr.), made the announcement on Facebook this afternoon, noting that his father passed away.
+Not long before his passing, it was revealed that Hamilton had entered hospice care.
+His son, former WCW/WWE referee Nick Patrick (Joe Hamilton Jr.), announced on Facebook this afternoon, noting that his father passed away.

 "It is with a heavy heart that I make this post," he wrote.
 "At 2:16 today, my father took his last breath on this earth.
 He passed comfortably, surrounded by the people that love him.
 Now our attention has to shift over to taking care of my mom.